owlcs/ont-api/README.md

 This can be useful for Jena-users, since it allows to use API that meets the specification along with other products written on Jena as well (such as topbraid-spin, d2rq, etc).
-In additional, although currently the performance when working through structural view are worse then of OWL-API, and here of course could be specific bugs, the ONT-API may also be very useful for OWL-API users too, since the use of a single graph instead of disparate components allows solving a number of OWL-API(5.0.5) typical problems.
+In additional, although currently the performance when working through structural view are worse then of OWL-API, and here of course could be API specific bugs, the ONT-API may also be very useful for OWL-API users too, since the use of a single graph instead of disparate components allows solving a number of OWL-API(5.0.5) typical problems.
 Here is the short list of such well-known things:
 - In case the ontological graph contains custom rdf:List (which does not belong to any axiom or part of axiom) the attempt to load and reload